pymupdf/PyMuPDF/docs/shape.rst

    .. attribute:: draw_cont

       Accumulated command buffer for **draw methods** since last finish.
+Every finish method will append its commands to :attr:`Shape.totalcont`.

       :type: str

    .. attribute:: text_cont

       Accumulated text buffer.
 All **text insertions** go here.
-On :meth:`commit` this buffer will be appended to :attr:`totalcont`, so that text will never be covered by drawings in the same Shape.
+This buffer will be appended to :attr:`totalcont` :meth:`commit`, so that text will never be covered by drawings in the same Shape.

       :type: str